psin36/dlaas-seedbank-spanish-to-english/README.md

      `bx login -sso  < select your personal account>`
 5. Set resource target to default
      `bx target -g default`
-6. Running the set up scripts will install ML plugin to bx CLI, create a [Watson Machine Learning][wml_service] instance, create a [Cloud Object Store][cos_service] instance and buckets in the COS.
+6. Running the set up scripts will install ML plugin to bx CLI, create a [Watson Machine Learning][wml_service] instance, a [Cloud Object Store][cos_service] instance, and buckets in the COS.
     ` Note: Enter a unique name for your bucket. i.e: think-<your_lastname> when asked` ` Note: Record the output as we will need this for the next step.`
 7. Export your COS access key ID and secret access key (These are your COS credentials)

    		 export AWS_ACCESS_KEY_ID=<access_keyid_from_output_from_above>